Mental Health Support for LGBTQ+ Students

 Clients can meet with a therapist via video streaming without meeting in person.
 When possible, you can consider some of the same aspects of compatibility described above.

 Campus or community support groups address shared experiences through different formats such as peer-to-peer support, counselor facilitated meet-ups or culturally-based group healing sessions.

 Support staff at LGBTQ+ centers on campuses can connect students to community resources, building connections and working to improve learners' mental health.

 Health and Wellness Services

-Programs on campus or in the surrounding community may offer a variety of additional services to support student wellness, including 24/7 emergency response, counseling centers, and tailored services for many different populations.
+Programs on campus or in the surrounding community may offer a variety of additional services to support student wellness, including 24/7 emergency response, counseling centers, and tailored services for different populations.

 Take Advantage of Job Resources and Workplace Support for LGBTQ+ Employees

 When entering the workforce, seek employers who prioritize inclusivity and offer support to LGBTQ+ employees.
 Your workplace may have employee handbooks, human resources departments, or affinity groups that provide valuable information and assistance.
 Larger organizations may have LGBTQ+ employee resource groups that offer support, networking opportunities, and mentorship programs.
 Creating a supportive work environment contributes to your mental well-being and ensures that you can thrive professionally.

 Additional Support and Helplines